mattjohnsonpint/TimeZoneConverter/README.md

 PM> Install-Package TimeZoneConverter
 ```

-This library is targeting .NET Standard 2.0, 1.3, 1.1, and .NET Framework 4.5, 4.0 and 3.5.
+This library should be compatible with .NET Standard 1.1 and greater, as well as .NET Framework 3.5 and greater.
-See the [.NET Standard Platform Support Matrix][1] for further details.
+See the [.NET Standard Platform Support Matrix][1] for further details about .NET Standard,
+and please raise an issue if you encounter any compatibility errors.

 ## Notes